marc-f/adamcod.es/_posts/2013-01-15-vagrant-is-easy-chef-is-hard-part2.md

 So, create `roles/vagrant-test-box.rb` and add the following:

+{% highlight ruby linespans %}
 # Name of the role should match the name of the file
 name "vagrant-test-box"

 # Run list function we mentioned earlier
 run_list(
     "recipe[apt]",
     "recipe[apache2]",
     "recipe[mysql]",
     "recipe[php]"
 )
+{% endhighlight %}

 That's it.
 Done.
 Now lets briefly go back to the Vagrantfile we created in part1:

+{% highlight ruby linespans %}
 # Enable provisioning with chef solo, specifying a cookbooks path, roles
 # path, and data_bags path (all relative to this Vagrantfile), and adding
 # some recipes and/or roles.
 config.vm.provision :chef_solo do |chef|
     chef.roles_path = "../chef/roles"
     chef.cookbooks_path = ["../chef/site-cookbooks", "../chef/cookbooks"]
     chef.add_role "vagrant-test-box"
 end
+{% endhighlight %}

 See that bit at the bottom.
 That's how vagrant knows to use Chef, and where to find your cookbooks.
 If you've stored your cookbooks somewhere other than where I've suggested, update the paths here, otherwise, let's update the role to "vagrant-test-box", as that's what we just created, and then go back to your application root and run `vagrant up`.